LUMC/pytest-workflow/docs/examples.rst

 default).
 This will ensure that files can be deleted by pytest-workflow afterwards.

-The following yaml file tests a Cromwell pipeline.
+The following yaml file tests a WDL pipeline run with Cromwell.
 In this case Cromwell is installed via conda.
 The conda installation adds a wrapper to Cromwell so it can be used as a command, instead of having to use the jar.

 .. code-block:: yaml